Deviantcoin/Wallet-2021/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the flitsd tests manually, launch `src/test/test_FLS`.
+To run the deviantd tests manually, launch `src/test/test_FLS`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the flitsd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the deviantd tests.

-To add more flitsd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.
+To add more deviantd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.

-To run the flits-qt tests manually, launch `src/qt/test/test_flits-qt`
+To run the deviant-qt tests manually, launch `src/qt/test/test_deviant-qt`

-To add more flits-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more deviant-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests